4.1 Introduction

 4.4 Pragmatic Research Frameworks – Key Questions

-Questions to ask as you identify which pragmatic research framework(s) you will use to plan your study:
+Questions to ask as you identify which pragmatic research TMF(s) you will use to plan your study:

 4.4.1

-How might my selected framework(s) guide the process of planning pragmatic research, adapting and refining interventions and study protocols, and establishing implementation, dissemination, and sustainability plans?
+How might my selected TMF(s) guide the process of planning pragmatic research, adapting and refining interventions and study protocols, and establishing implementation, dissemination, and sustainability plans?

 - Reference title, authors, etc. url to reference